ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

-Chart 102: MBC Records: Total of Individuals Reported, 1992-2009
+Chart 102: BOM-MBC Records: Total of Individuals Reported, 1992-2013

 State Distribution and Locations

 From 1988 until 2008 Zabulon Skipper was known only from the lower Connecticut River valley, primarily from Fannie Stebbins Wildlife Sanctuary in Longmeadow, along the river, but it was also occasionally seen in the nearby towns of East Longmeadow, Springfield, and Hampden, as well as to the north in Holyoke, Amherst, and Northampton.
-The highest count at Fannie Stebbins was 59 (42 m, 17 f) on 8/19/2000 by T. Gagnon.
-Other counts there have been 39 on 8/7/1999 by T. Dodd, but 7 on 8/19/2006 (6 m, 1f) T. Gagnon et al., and 6 on 8/17/2008 by T. Gagnon, K. Parker, et al. Note: Fannie Stebbins Wildlife Sanctuary is owned by the Allen Bird Club of Springfield, Massachusetts, and is private property.
-The policy, recently re-affirmed, is that NO COLLECTING of insects or other animals or plants is allowed on the Refuge.
+After 2008, Zabulon's range was dramatically extended (Stichter 2013a).

-In 2008 Zabulon Skipper was first reported in eastern Massachusetts.
+In 2008 Zabulon Skipper was first reported in eastern Massachusetts (Map 102a).
 One male was found at MAS Allens Pond WS in south Dartmouth (9/13/2008 L. Miller-Donnelly, photographed by E. Nielsen).
 At the time, this was the easternmost sighting along the south coast; there had also been two 2008 photo-reports from the Rhode Island coast.
 By 2009 there were additional sightings of individuals in September from Allens Pond and from nearby Acoaxet and Westport Sylvan Nursery.
 By 2010, sightings in May and June in this area suggested that the species was probably over-wintering there.
 A male was reported 5/28/2010, and two on 6/3/2010 at Allens Pond by L. Miller-Donnelly, and one photographed on 6/6/2010 by E. Nielsen.

 In August 2009 the species was also discovered further north: M. Arey reported two males on 8/23/2009 from Fowl Meadows, Milton, just south of Boston (Lep.Soc.Seas.Sum.
 2009).
 This report was confirmed the next year by S. Jaffe, whose sightings included 2 males in June (6/15/2010 S. Jaffe), photographed, suggesting that the Milton colony was also over-wintering, with two broods.
 Three males were seen on 8/13/2010 by S. Jaffe, one photographed on 8/14/2010 by M. Rainey, and one on 8/15/10 by B. Zaremba (see above).
 In June 2011 fresh males were again found at the Milton colony.
 Finally, in 2010, there was also a report from Martha’s Vineyard, a fresh male found 7/23/2010 in Edgartown, Manuel Correllus SF, M. Arey.
 This was the first report ever from Dukes County.
-All new locations added between 2008 and 2010 are in eastern Massachusetts.
+All new locations added between 2008 and 2010 were in eastern Massachusetts.

-Map 102: MBC Sightings by Town, 1992-2012
+Map 102a: BOM-MBC Sightings by Town, 1992-2010

 Broods and Flight Time